pyca/cryptography/docs/development/submitting-patches.rst

 measured by the combined metrics across our build matrix).

 When implementing a new primitive or recipe ``cryptography`` requires that you provide a set of test vectors.
+See :doc:`/development/test-vectors` for more details.

 Documentation
 -------------